 I kept walking.

-The next day, another followed.
-Then another.
-Each time, the river stirred, listening for what it did not receive.
-The pull remained, faint but searching.
+The next day, another crossed without whispering.
+Then two more.
+The river stirred each time, listening for what it did not receive.
+It pressed, then withdrew.

 The ones already taken did not return.

 Mara never fully remembered her name.
-Sometimes she touches her throat, as if checking whether it is still there.
+Sometimes she touches her throat, as if checking whether something is missing.
 But she learned who she loved.
 She learned which house was hers.
 She answers when we call her something new.

 The river still runs through the village.